Charlie85270/tail-kit/README.md

 Every issue and PR is welcome!

 The site is not perfect.
 There may be typos, bugs, and definitely improvements.
-Do not hesitate to contribe and add your own components and/or layout!
+Do not hesitate to contribute and add your own components and/or layout!